V01dDweller/k8s-cluster/README.md

 ### Issues

+- The `ubuntu/jammy64` box is not available for Parallels on Arm64 Macs.
+  Switch to `bento/ubuntu-22.04` and test.

 - 2024-06-01: There are some `CrashLoopBackOff` errors for cilium and kube-proxy pods that need investigation.
 The issue may be network related.